Easter Hunt for Cheadle Hulme misconnections

 The Easter Hunt has been timed to coincide with World Plumbing Day on Friday 11th March and World Water Day on Tuesday 22nd March.

-The project has been developed by a partnership comprising the Healthy Rivers Trust, Stockport MBC, Stockport Homes, the Environment Agency and United Utilities and forms part of a wider programme led by the Upper Mersey Catchment Partnership – a group of organisations from the public, private and voluntary sectors working to deliver the objectives of the EU Water Framework Directive within Greater Manchester, Cheshire and Derbyshire.
+The project has been developed by a partnership comprising the Mersey Rivers Trust, Stockport MBC, Stockport Homes, the Environment Agency and United Utilities and forms part of a wider programme led by the Upper Mersey Catchment Partnership – a group of organisations from the public, private and voluntary sectors working to deliver the objectives of the EU Water Framework Directive within Greater Manchester, Cheshire and Derbyshire.